 - New clients connecting with Mimecast using the Connect Application on an On Premise, Hybrid, or MSP Exchange.
-Users of Office 365 should refer to the Setting Up Your Email on an Office 365 page.
+Users of Office 365 should refer to the Setting Up Your Email (Office 365) page.
 If you are not using the Connect Application, click here.

 - Customers using Mimecast for email security.

-- Configure your environment to accept email from us.
+- Configure your Exchange environment to accept inbound email from us.

 - Specify the inbound delivery route.

 - Route your other domains.